ballerina-attic/grpc-service/README.md

         _ = caller->complete();
     }

-    documentation {value:"gRPC method to update an existing Order."}
-    updateOrder(endpoint caller, orderInfo updatedOrder) {
+    // gRPC method to update an existing Order. updateOrder(endpoint caller, orderInfo updatedOrder) {
         string payload;
         // Find the order that needs to be updated.